Graduate School

 - For Adult and Higher Education (AHE) majors, students complete 45 credits in the major, including 5 internship credits focusing on instructional design, training and development, and/or developmental education.
 Students complete a capstone project that meets the standards for a master’s degree on some applied or professional aspect of education.
 AHE students are required to complete 4 capstone credits as their summative learning experience under the direction of an advisor.
 A thesis is not required for the AHE major.

 - For College Student Services Administration (CSSA) majors, students complete at least 39 credits in the major and 15 credits of graduate-level elective courses for a minimum of 54 credits.
+The curricular focus of CSSA is to provide students with the knowledge, skills, and awareness needed to effectively engage with contemporary and future college students.
 The Master of Education (Ed.M.), is earned through successful completion of all required program coursework and successful completion and defense of a capstone portfolio.
 The capstone portfolio is a cumulative, comprehensive, and reflective form of student assessment.

 The MEng degree is designed to provide students the opportunity to pursue advanced-level study in a field of engineering.
 The degree is concerned with application of specialized, graduate-level engineering and managerial knowledge to specific engineering disciplines.
-The degree is a course work-only degree, with the option of substituting research or internship credits for a few courses.
-No thesis or project is required.
+The degree is a coursework-only degree; no thesis or project is required.

 The MEng program requires a minimum of 45 credits.
-The final summative assessment is achieved through the development, and review by faculty, of a portfolio.
-The examining committee consists of two faculty approved to serve as graduate faculty in the respective program.
+The final summative assessment is achieved through either the development, and review by faculty, of a portfolio, or by a final oral exam.
+The examining committee consists of at least two faculty approved to serve as graduate faculty in the respective program.

 Master of Fine Arts (MFA)